 Asset Based Lending Vs. Factoring Accounts Receivables

-The downside of asset based financing is that like term business loans, the company’s assets can be legally seized should it default on the loan.
+The downside of asset based lending is that like term business loans, the company’s assets can be legally seized should it default on the loan.
 With invoice factoring, if the customer fails to pay its bill, the factoring company will go after them rather than the original seller.
 Asset based financing is sometimes referred to as “betting your future assets for the benefit of your current ones” so if a company feels confident about its projections, then it can feel confident about this type of loan.

 Both options will provide businesses with needed cash quickly, yet each one comes with its own set of processes and procedures.
-So those businesses looking at alternative lending options should do some research before settling down and agreeing to a provider.
+So those businesses looking at asset based lending options should do some research before settling down and agreeing to a provider.
 Many invoice factoring companies offer both factoring services and asset based loans, or businesses can find one from a traditional bank.